gavinlyonsrepo/RpiMotorLib/Documentation/Nema11A3967Easy.md

 It is used to drive stepper motors.
 Each EasyDriver can drive up to about 750mA per phase of a bi-polar stepper motor.
 It defaults to 8 step microstepping mode.
 (So if your motor is 200 full steps per revolution, you would get 1600 steps/rev using EasyDriver.)

-For the code in my library to work we need to make following connections.
+For the code in this library to work we need to make following connections.

 GND : There are three GND (Ground) pins on the Easy Driver.
 They are all connected together inside the board.